qapacker/orange_e2e_testing/README.md

-OrangeHRM Docker Setup
+## OrangeHRM Docker Setup
-This repository provides a Docker Compose configuration to set up and run OrangeHRM with MySQL as the database.
+-This repository provides a Docker Compose configuration to set up and run OrangeHRM with MySQL as the database.

-Prerequisites
+## Prerequisites
-Ensure you have the following installed on your machine:
+-Ensure you have the following installed on your machine:

-Docker
+-Docker
-Docker Compose
+-Docker Compose

-Clone the repository from:
+-Clone the repository from:

 https://gitlab.i2cat.net/devops/e2e-testing-front-end.git

-Project Structure
+# Project Structure
-kotlin
-Copiar código
 .
 ├── .env
 ├── orange